Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Rockies have a record of 4-5.
+- In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 4-6.

 - In their last 10 games with an over/under, the Rockies and their opponents have combined to eclipse the total five times.

-- The Rockies have compiled a 1-1-0 record against the runline over their previous 10 contests (bookmakers set runlines in two of those games).
-For three consecutive games, Colorado and its opponent have gone above the over/under, with the average total established by sportsbooks being 8.8 runs.
+- The Rockies' record against the spread is 2-1-0 over their previous 10 contests (bookmakers set spreads in three of those games).

 Rockies Betting Records & Stats

-- The Rockies have come away with 41 wins in the 99 contests they have been listed as the underdogs in this season.
+- The Rockies have been chosen as underdogs in 100 games this year and have walked away with the win 41 times (41%) in those games.

-- Colorado has not been a bigger underdog this season than the +275 moneyline set for this game.
+- Colorado has played as an underdog of +240 or more twice this season and lost both games.

-- The moneyline set for this matchup implies the Rockies have a 26.7% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 29.4% chance of pulling out a win.

-- Colorado and its opponents have hit the over in 49 of its 113 games with a total this season.
+- Colorado and its opponents have gone over the total this season in 49 of its 114 opportunities.

-- The Rockies are 13-9-0 against the spread in their 22 games that had a posted line this season.
+- The Rockies are 14-9-0 against the spread in their 23 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!